tpayne/lang-examples/nodejs/genai/openai/chatbot/README.md

 * Tell me the pods running on my k8s install?
 * Get me the pod logs for the core-dns ones
 * Are there any issues shown in the pod logs for core-dns ones?
+* Create a tomcat deployment for me using the official docker image from Dockerhub
+* Review the logs of failing deployments and diagnose any issues you can see
+* Fix my failing tomcat deployment after you have reviewed the failing logs

 Cleaning Up
 -----------